SocketDev/sfw-free/README.md

     steps:
       # add Socket Firewall to the runner environment
       - uses: socketdev/action@v1
+        with:
+          mode: firewall
+          firewall-version: latest # or use a pinned version (see releases)

       # setup your project (e.g. checkout, setup-node, etc...)
       - uses: actions/checkout@v5